Why It Works

 - A pinch of salt heightens the flavors of the berries.

-- A quick taste before serving allows you to adjust for the sweetness level of the drink.
+- A quick taste before serving allows you to adjust the sweetness level of the drink.

 I associate most frozen daiquiris with Kool-Aid-colored jugs filled with stuff made from shelf-stable, sweet-and-sour premade mix—bubblegum pink or electric green, pick your poison.
-But this summer, I've been thinking a lot about actually good frozen daiquiris and how they relate to a cookbook I've gotten a little obsessed with: Joshua McFadden's Six Seasons: A New Way With Vegetables.
-You've probably seen this tome around; written by the chef of Ava Gene's in Portland, it's garnered all sorts of praise since its release in May.
+But in the summer, I think a lot about actually good frozen daiquiris and how they relate to a cookbook I've gotten a little obsessed with: Joshua McFadden's Six Seasons: A New Way With Vegetables.
+You've probably seen this tome around; written by the chef of Ava Gene's in Portland, it's garnered all sorts of praise since its release.
 The book offers inspiring treatments for vegetables that are often relegated to a boring crudité tray—if you're looking for a new way to treat celery or cabbage, you need a copy.

 But the reason I've been thinking about Six Seasons and frozen cocktails is this: Trust.